LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/meshing_ITER.rst

 us some problems when the fluid grid is generated::

     $ d2d baserun/Baseline2008-li0.70.x4.equ

+.. note:: Note that all DivGeo files saved as steps below have
+          hardcoded paths to other files.
+To be reused at next step they need to be edited and under the :file:`baserun/` directory.
+The easiest way to continue from specific step is to open the :file:`ITER_step_x_*.dg` in DivGeo and save it as :file:`ITER_baseline2008.dg` or similar under
+          :file:`baserun/` and should not change in next steps unless used for achive saved elsewhere.

 *DivGeo* can be started inside SOLPS GUI.
 The procedure is as follows.
 First start SOLPS GUI.
 SOLPS GUI will open with the **runs** tab.